subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Earlier in this article I stated that the Wiener Process with drift enjoys the uniqueness property, i.e., it is the only random process which is continuous with independent stationary incremenets.
 This seems to contradict the above figure which shows the simulation of other random processes, such as the Truncated Levy, which have these properties.
 As you may have guessed, the resolution to this contradiction lies in the fact that the non-Normal sample paths shown in the figure are not continuous, since there is always a finite time difference between successive changes in $S_t$ in the simulation.
 However, even in this case, as $t$ becomes larger, $S_t$ can be written as the scaled sum of independent identically distributed random variables, which tends towards a Normal distribution because of the Central Limit Theorem.
 Hence for large values of $t$, we can expect the non-Normal processes to converge to the Wiener Process with drift.

+The most important application of the Wiener Process model in finance is the Black-Scholes equation for options pricing, which is given by

+$$ rf_t = {\partial f_t\over\partial t} + rS_t {\partial f_t\over\partial S_t} + {\sigma^2 S_t^2\over 2}{\partial^2 f_t\over\partial S_t^2}  $$

+In this equation, $f(S_t,t)$ is the value of a European style call option, $r$ is the constant risk-free rate of return, and $S_t$ is the stock on which the option is based.
+The model assumes that $S_t$ follows the Geometric Wiener Process model described earlier with variance $\sigma^2$.
+Note that this is a regular Partial DIfferential Equation, not a SDE.
+I am not including a derivation of this equation, but if you are interested, an excellent description can be found in this [article](https://math.uchicago.edu/~may/REU2024/REUPapers/Jiang,Asher.pdf).
+The main tool used in the derivation is the Ito Formula, and it can be easily understood using the Stochastic Calculus concepts developed in this article.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner21.png)

 Figure: Prices of European Call Options as computed by the Black-Scholes model (dotted line) and the Truncated Levi Distribution (TLD) based model

-The most important application of the Wiener Process model in finance is the Black-Scholes equation for options pricing.
-If this random process is not an accurate representatiobn of the Stock Market, then what are its implications?
+What are the effects of a non-Wiener Process model on call options pricing?
 As shown by [Domenico et.al.](https://arxiv.org/pdf/2302.02769), it is possible to price options using Monte Carlo simulations driven by sample paths of the random process controlling the market movements, and this is plotted in the above figure.
 It shows that there is big disprecancy between the Black-Scholes model and non-Normal models for small values of Time to Maturity for the option.
 However, as $t$ increases, these values converge, and this is due to the fact that the non-Normal random process converges to the Wiener Process as $t$ increases.

 ## Image Generation using the Langevin Diffusion Process